chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2022"
-  text: "Nicholas, thank you for your services!
-It was perfect- the best private tour
-    we have done on this trip.
+  text: "We booked a private GT6 tour (knights of St Johns) with Nicholas.
+We were
+    picked up at our hotel promptly, in a very clean and cool temp van.
+We were introduced to Mr Kiriakos our driver.
+Who BTW always made us feel safe and comfortable.
+Kostas was our guide and outlined the day briefly.
+We started our walking tour around the gates of the palace and wandered through the medieval old town.
+We walked along the knights streets it was magical.
+We drove through the country sides and stopp at the Lindos acropolis and St pauls bay.
+Kostas historical knowledge, passion and humorous personality made this a great day and adventure.
+Being with this team allowed us to relax and enjoy the things we wanted to learn about.
+We came away with a greater understanding as we hoped we would.
+From the initial contact to the end of the tour, thus company exceeds in class and high service.
+We will recommend Nicholas and his team to everyone **Y&Y** \U0001F44D **(Oct 2nd) Canada**\n\nNicholas, thank you for your services!
+It was perfect- the best private tour we have done on this trip.
 Apostolos was an excellent driver and the minivan was clean and spacious, we felt very safe and he was very helpful and informative.
 We would hire him again and you are lucky to have him on your team! **Lina A. and Family (Sept 30th) Ridgefield, NJ, US**\n\nHi Nicholas, we very much enjoyed our tour of Rhodes with Michael We definitely saw a lot more of the island than we would have otherwise.
 Michael gave us a good history of Rhodes to complement our tour.
     The Butterfly Valley was beautiful.
 It was nice to be driven down to Lindos for a short visit, rather than walking down and up that hill in the heat and crowds.
     The restaurant where we had lunch was delicious and in a lovely spot.
 We would definitely recommend you and your Rhodes Team to tourists who wish to get a good overview of Rhodes. **Leslie and Gary M. R (Sept 17th) Summerland, California USA**\n\nHello Nick -Thank you and your team for a wonderful tour today.
 Liana was knowledgeable, warm, and accommodating tour guide.
 Spiros was a great driver and helped one of us who had difficulty with the sun today.
 We chose your company because of the positive reviews and we were not disappointed.
 Thank you again for everything. **Ted O. and Group (Sept 7th) New Cumberland, Pennsylvania, US**\n\nHi Nicholas, many thanks for the tour, all went very well.
 Our special thanks to Michael for explaining everything so clearly and we were very impressed by his local and historical knowledge.
 Michael went out of the way to arrange the pottery tour for kids even though we were running late after Lindos and we really appreciate his gesture.
 Regards, **Ananya and Family (Sept 2nd) UK**\n\nNicholas Thank you!
     The tour was a special treat for us.
 We now love Rhodes.
 Costa was a pleasure!
     Take care, **Madeline and Jerry D. (Sept 1st) N.Y.
 USA**\n\nHi Nicholas, Thanks We had a great time.
 Roula and Manolis were great and both made sure we got the most of the trip.
 Thanks **Neil K. (Sept 1st) UK**\n\nHi Nicholas, firstly a big thank you to Andrew, he was a fantastic guide.
 We felt no pressure and it was great to go at our pace.
 We really feel like we have seen so much more of Rhodes than we ever could have done had ventured out alone or done a standard coach group tour.
 I will do a full review when I get home.
 Thanks again, a truly wonderful day.
 Kind regards **Andrea K. J. (26th Aug) U.K.**\n\nNcholas: We thank you for the perfect tour and service of our tour-driver Kostas.
-Yours sincerely,
+Yours sincerely,  \n**Miriam
-    \ \n**Miriam R. and Family (24th Aug ) Nova Lima, Brazil**\n\nHi Nicholas!
-Our
-    trip was amazing and Emmanuel was a great tour guide.
-Thanks again for a great day in Rhodes!! **Michelle B. Associate Broker.
+    R. and Family (24th Aug ) Nova Lima, Brazil**\n\nHi Nicholas!
+Our trip was amazing and Emmanuel was a great tour guide.
+Thanks again for a great day in Rhodes!!
+    **Michelle B. Associate Broker.
 Solid Source Realty (Aug 16th) USA**\n\nHello Nicholas and Michael, truly a very good experience, surely a very good review to thank you for your professionalism giving your client a wonderful journey.
     To Michael you are such an amazing gentleman.
 We can’t thank enough touring us around.
 We are so lucky to have you guys on our journey.
 All the best for your company.
 Thank you, **Fernandez Family (August 5th) USA**\n\nHi Nick: We really enjoyed the tour.
 Driver Kostas is very friendly and knowledgeable about the island.
     Thanks for the arrangement **Katherine L. and Family (Aug 4th) Boydton, Virginia,